lalynjay/cassava_classification/README.md

    * Start with the smaller Resnet model, but have an expert verify

-   * Instruct the farmer on how to collect images- lighting, parts of plant, etc

    * Focus on center of plant and large leaves

+   * Instruct the farmer on how to properly collect images- lighting, parts of plant, etc